Pediatric Deep Brain Stimulation

 George M. Ibrahim

 Dr. George Ibrahim is the Abe Bresver Chair in Functional Neurosurgery at the Hospital for Sick Children and Associate Professor in Surgery, Biomedical Engineering and Medical Science at the University of Toronto.
-He is a Scientist in the Program in Neuroscience and Mental Health at the Hospital for Sick Children Research Institute.
+He is a Senior Scientist in the Program in Neuroscience and Mental Health at the Hospital for Sick Children Research Institute.
 He is the Surgical Director of the pediatric DBS program.